 It is crucial for training need analysis to be forward-looking.
 Business needs can change swiftly in a volatile environment.
 Thus, training need analysis can be costly.
 However, the cost that a business bears due to the lack of skills and training is much greater.

 Organizations need to design an employee-friendly process.
 The participation of employees is invaluable in this exercise.
 It should be aimed as much at employee development as at organizational development.
+Many organizations create short training need identification format for employees as well as training need identification questionnaires to include their employees right from the beginning.

 Lastly, training need identification is an exercise that needs proper expertise and execution.
 If not done correctly, organizations can incur significant financial losses as well as the loss of precious time.
 It can also hurt employee sentiment rather than making them feel empowered.